Accounting for Accruals

 $ 4,500

 The statement of cash flows explains the movements (inflows and outflows) of cash during an accounting period.
 Candely Services was established in 20X6.
 Therefore, the beginning cash balance is zero.
-Due to consulting services provided by Mr. Candely, the cash account balance increased by $2,000.
+Due the cash received for consulting services, the cash account balance increased by $2,000.
 In the same period $1,000 was spent on operating the business (salary expense).
 This creates the net cash flow from operating activities of $1,000 ($2,000 - $1,000).
 In addition, the capital acquisition contributed $3,500 to the cash inflow (financing activities).
 The combination of these factors explains the $4,500 ($1,000 + $3,500) increase in cash during the 20X6 accounting period.

 Observe that the amount of net income ($1,300) reported on the income statement is different from the amount of net cash flows from operations ($1,000) as well as from net change in cash ($4,500).
-This takes place because the accrual accounting is used.
-Under the accrual accounting, as we stated above, cash flows do not go side-by-side with recognition of events, recognition of revenue and expense in particular.
+This takes place because of the accrual accounting.
+Under the accrual accounting, as we stated earlier, cash flows do not go side-by-side with the recognition of revenue and expense.